open-policy-agent/opa/docs/content/policy-language.md

 The `default` keyword allows policies to define a default value for documents produced by rules with [Complete Definitions](#complete-definitions).
-The default value is used when all of the rules sharing the same name are undefined.
+The default value is used when all the rules sharing the same name are undefined.

 For example: